Vakhtang V: Bakhtrioni Uprising

 The intense Islamization of Kakheti continued to accelerate when the Safavid governors of South Caucasus initiated a large-scale colonization program, resettling approximately 95,000 Turcoman families throughout eastern Georgia.
 This demographic shift led to growing tensions between Christian Georgians and Muslim Turcomans, culminating in the 1659 assault of a Georgian priest by a group of Turcoman marauders.
 At the same time, the Iranian authorities seized control of Alaverdi and Bakhtrioni, garrisoning them with Turcoman troops whose presence encouraged frequent raids by the Lezgins of North Caucasus against Georgian communities in eastern Kakheti.

 A large-scale insurrection soon broke out, organized by an alliance of the mountain tribes of Kakheti.
 The rebellion was led by Zaal of Aragvi, formerly an enemy of Vakhtang V and, until then, a loyal supporter of Persia.
-He was joined by Shalva Kvenipneveli, Duke of Ksani, his brother, and Bidzina Cholokashvili, a close ally of the former King Teimuraz I of Kakheti.
+He was joined by Shalva, Duke of Ksani and Bidzina Cholokashvili, a close ally of the former King Teimuraz I of Kakheti.
 Together, the rebels captured Bakhtrioni and Alaverdi, annihilating the Turcoman garrisons during the summer of 1660.
 The crushing Muslim defeat forced Safavid to replace the governor of Kakheti, Selim Khan, with Murtuz Ali Khan, who was tasked both with suppressing the rebellion and temporarily halting the controversial colonization of Georgian territories.

 Upon Murtuz Ali Khan’s arrival with a large Azerbaijani army, the insurgents ceased their advance.
 Although the new governor regained control over much of Kakheti, he failed to capture Zaal of Aragvi, prompting Vakhtang V to take charge of suppressing the revolt.
-On Sunday, 13 May 1661, Vakhtang, accompanied by Otar Sidamoni (Zaal’s nephew and the son of Vakhtang’s sister), met with Zaal at Dusheti under the pretense of negotiating peace.
+On Sunday, 13 May 1661, Vakhtang, accompanied by Otar Sidamoni (Zaal’s nephew and a relative of Vakhtang V), met with Zaal at Dusheti under the pretense of negotiating peace.
 During the meeting, however, Otar assassinated Zaal, effectively ending the conflict between the rebellious nobleman and the Georgian monarch.